dominickpastore/ruddr/docs/development.rst

                              success_interval=10800,
                              config=config)

-The first three parameters are defaults, and the last one provides the config dict, which will override the defaults with any entries that match (see the API documentation for :meth:`~Notifier.set_check_interval`).
+The first three parameters set default values, and the last one provides the config dict, which will override those defaults with any entries that match (see the API documentation for :meth:`~Notifier.set_check_interval`).

 The important part there is that ``success_interval`` is set to a default other than zero.
 That causes the notifier to automatically call